STRd6/hello-world/main.coffee.md

     document.head.appendChild style

+## Persist App Data Across Hot Reloads

+TODO: Is there a better way to do this than these crazy magical incantations?

+    global.appData = ->
+      ENV.APP_STATE

+    modelData = ENV.APP_STATE ?=
+      query: "hyperweb"
+      urls: []

 ## Flickr Search

 Here we require a model and a template then combine them to create an element